EmmaLiTsai/recoverKBTDR/README.md

 						   to the smooth_trace function, and the two methods are compared in the testing_code.R file.

 			  - centered_psi_calibration.R -- contains a function to extract the centered psi calibration positions after the record had been centered.
-It creates a data frame and was intended to make future depth calcultions more accurate after centering.
+It creates a data frame and was intended to make future depth calculations more accurate after centering.

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots.